 The processing fees are higher ($1000 CAD) and processing times are longer for applicants with serious criminality.
 These applications are highly subjective and are at the discretion of the Canadian immigration officer assigned to a given file.
 FWCanada has the experience and legal expertise to guide you through this process and present the strongest possible application to Citizenship and Immigration Canada.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
-For more information kindly fill out the Let Us Assist You form at the top of this page.
-For tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.
+For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.
+Check out our Online Assessment Form!